Distributionally Robust Causal Abstractions: Appendix

+where $b = \mathbb{E}[Z - X_{\text{pix}}T^\top]$ is a test-time mean-shift correction vector.
+This correction effectively re-centers the predicted point cloud to match the first moment of the ground truth, ensuring that the reported \emph{Relative Squared Error} measures strictly the alignment of the learned subspace with the causal variables, independent of the translational offset induced by the rotation.

 \paragraph{Implementation and Optimization Details.} All models were trained on a MacBook Air (13-inch, M1, 2020) equipped with an Apple M1 chip and 16\,GB of unified memory, running macOS Monterey version 12.3.
-Performance is evaluated using a $k$-fold cross-validation scheme (with $k=5$) on the 10,000 generated samples for each intervention in both \textit{LiLUCAS} and \textit{SLC}.
+Performance is evaluated using a $k$-fold cross-validation scheme (with $k=5$) on the 10,000 generated samples for each intervention in \texttt{LiLUCAS} and \texttt{SLC} and 5,000 samples for \texttt{nLUCAS}.
 In \textsc{DiRoCA} each iteration comprises 5 minimization and 2 maximization steps.
 Finally, we monitored convergence by tracking the absolute change in the objective value across successive epochs, and the optimization is terminated once this change falls below a fixed threshold of $10^{-4}$, ensuring numerical stability while avoiding unnecessary computation.
+Regarding the operationalization of the theoretical radius (Theorems 1, 2), we treated the concentration constants as hyperparameters fixed for each dataset type.
+We consistently set the tail exponent $\alpha_d=2.0$ (assuming sub-Gaussian tails) and confidence level $\eta=0.05$.
+The scaling constants were set to $c_{d,1}=1.0, c_{d,2}=1.0$ for the linear synthetic datasets (\texttt{SLC}, \texttt{LiLUCAS}), while for the more complex non-linear and high-dimensional tasks (\texttt{nLUCAS}, \texttt{EBM}, \texttt{cMNIST}), we increased the pre-factor $c_{d,1}$ (ranging from $10$ to $1000$) to account for looser theoretical bounds in higher dimensions, while keeping $c_{d,2}=1.0$.